 Winding up a solvent company

-It can be difficult for some companies to meet the requirements for voluntary deregistration (e.g. they have complex assets well over the $1000 requirement).
+Winding up a company may be an option if it doesn't meet the requirements for voluntary deregistration (e.g. they have complex assets well over the $1000 requirement).

 Winding up is a process where a company's outstanding matters are finalised, its assets are liquidated, and it ceases to exist as a company.